 The morning crawled by in a blur of sepia-toned lectures and the scratching of pens on paper.
 Throughout Advanced Arcanum and Introduction to Runes, Gwen sat like a relic of her own lineage—perfectly still, perfectly poised, while a storm of cognitive dissonance raged beneath inside her skull.

 Sloan’s question from that morning—“What are you going to say at the emergency Circle meeting?”—clung to Gwen like the scent of old incense.
 It wasn’t just a question; it was a demand for fealty.
-Every time Gwen tried to focus on the professor’s lecture, her mind drifted back to the Red Letters and the terrifyingly familiar slant of Isolde Thorne’s handwriting.
+Every time Gwen tried to focus on the professor’s lecture, her mind drifted back to the Red Letters and the terrifyingly familiar slant of the handwriting.

 By the time Gwen entered the Circle’s private council chamber, the atmosphere was as heavy as a funeral parlour.
 Ancient, dark-stained oak panelled the walls, and a fire crackled in a hearth carved with the likeness of roaring dragons.
 At the centre sat the massive ebony table, a monolith that had borne the weight of a thousand years of debates and decrees.

-“We shall begin,” Alistair said, his voice a smooth, silken baritone.
+“No point hesitating.
+Let’s start,” Alistair said, his voice a smooth, silken baritone.
 His own iron pendant—like an aged marble—still hung tightly from his Ouroboros pin.
 “The Equinox Social was a debacle.
 A stain on the Circle’s stewardship.
 The question now lies with our Community Service Chair.”
 He turned his gaze to Gwen.
 “What does Gwenhwyfar O’Dorchaidhe plan to do about the Vapours who disturbed the sanctity of the night?”

 Gwen’s stomach flipped.
 She looked down at the table, her eyes falling on the name card set before her seat.
 It was written in the large, looping letters of the Circle’s secretary.
 Then, her gaze drifted to Isolde, who was finishing a line of notes with that unmistakable, slanted ‘T’—a duellist’s parry in ink.